 Remembering her own fourth-grade experience, Becky had worried about Sari, watching for the signs, which thankfully seemed nowhere in sight.
 The girl’s clothes still fit as they always had; her sweet face remained unblemished and untroubled.

 Lately Becky had read a number of pop-science articles about a connection between absent fathers and early puberty.
-Apparently lots of ten-year-olds were sprouting breasts these days, and researchers were attributing this to rampant marital breakups and fatherless homes.
+Apparently lots of ten-year-olds were transforming overnight into mini-women these days, and researchers were attributing this to rampant marital breakups and fatherless homes.

 Did her and Nissim’s stable marriage explain why Sari, at ten, was still the child that she, Becky, had ceased to be by that age?
-Did having a dad around trump genetics, or had Sari simply not inherited Becky’s bad genes?
+Did having a dad around trump genetics, or had Sari simply not inherited bad genes from Becky?

-Miri’s early development clearly wasn’t due to the lack of a father in the home.
+Miri clearly didn’t lack a father in the home.
 Becky observed Shimi’s unflappable amiability, his angelic tolerance of the girl’s awful guitar playing.
 You could see how Miri adored him.
 It made her skin crawl, but who was she to judge?
 She’d had no father around to adore at that age.

 She was too old to envy Miri the presence of a father, but not too old to be impressed by how well the girl wore her incipient womanhood.
 Miri looked graceful and comfortable in her own skin, and she had that regal quality Becky so admired in Shosh, the same dark, striking features and serene impassive countenance that no starburst of zits could disfigure.

-“Remember you’ve got company,” Shimi told Miri, who returned the guitar to her father with complaisance.
+“Remember you’ve got company,” Shimi told Miri, who returned the guitar to him with complaisance.
 He made a little shooing motion with his fingers, and the girls scooted back to Miri’s bedroom.